nt246/NTRES6940-data-science/README.md

 ### Evaluation
 It takes practice to acquire and internalize data science skills, and what you get out of this course will be proportional to the effort you put in.
+Practice as much as you can.
 To pass, students are expected to attend all lectures, participate actively during class, and submit at least 6 of the 7 problem sets.
 If you are unable to make a lecture or can not meet a problem set deadline, please email the instructor beforehand.

 ### Course materials
 All assigned readings are freely available online and will be linked to from the course website.
-We will draw from a variety of sources, primarily [Grolemund and Wickham's R For Data Science](https://r4ds.had.co.nz/) and the [STAT545 course developed by Jenny Bryan](https://stat545.com/)
+We will draw from a variety of sources, primarily [Grolemund and Wickham's R For Data Science](https://r4ds.had.co.nz/) and the [STAT545 course developed by Jenny Bryan](https://stat545.com/).

 All students will need to bring a laptop to each session.
 Students who do not have their own laptop can arrange to borrow one from the Mann Library.